OUR PARTNERS, THE SPITALFIELDS TRADERS' MARKET HAVE ADVISED US THAT HUGUENOT DAY ON 12TH SEPTEMBER HAS BEEN CANCELLED.

 - 12th September - 'Festival Walks', meet outside Christ Church, Spitalfields.
 Walks at 11am and 2pm.

 - 16th September - Clerkenwell, meet outside the main exit to Farringdon underground station at 11am

 - The Greenwich Walk on Saturday 12th September has been cancelled.

 - The next walk in Greenwich takes place on Saturday 19th September.
-Meet outside the Tourist Office at 10.30am.
-To book https://www.eventbrite.co.uk/e/huguenot-footsteps-huguenots-in-greenwich-tickets-17335910174?ref=ebapi This is also Open House Weekend so you can also take the opportunity to visit The Fan Museum in Greenwich, 12 Crooms Hill, SE10 8ER.
+Meet outside the 'Discover Greenwich' Tourist Office at 10.30am.
+To book https://www.eventbrite.co.uk/e/huguenot-footsteps-huguenots-in-greenwich-tickets-17335910174?ref=ebapi This is also Open House Weekend so you can also take the opportunity to visit for free The Fan Museum in Greenwich, 12 Crooms Hill, SE10 8ER.

-- Wednesday 16th September at 1.30pm - Is Religious Toleration The Best We Are Going To Get? - Tickets are now available for this event which is part of the Festival of Freedoms 'Parliament in the Making' programme.
+- Wednesday 16th September at 1.30pm - Is Religious Toleration The Best We Are Going To Achieve? - Tickets are now available for this free event which is part of the Festival of Freedoms 'Parliament in the Making' programme.
 To book: https://www.eventbrite.co.uk/e/is-religious-toleration-the-best-we-can-achieve-tickets-17809668197

 READ ALL ABOUT IT!
 19th June we had a huge spread in the Independent- section 2 The Big Read!

 FOR MORE DETAILS ON ALL OF THE ABOVE, VISIT THE HUGUENOT SUMMER EVENTS PAGE

 For all other tours please arrive promptly at the meeting place.
 Tours are normally around 90 minutes dependent on the walk.
 All monies raised goes towards the Huguenots of Spitalfields Educational Fund.